Jewels of James V: Jewelled hats and bonnets

+Pomanders and perfumed beads

+James V owned pomanders, known as "must balls" and perfumed beads for rosaries, described as "muist" or musk beads.
+In 1587, his daughter Jane Stewart, Countess of Argyll, bequeathed her perfumed beads, described as "ane pair of muist beidis of gold", to Marie Stewart, Mistress of Gray.
+Mary, Queen of Scots owned similar beads, and the National Museum of Scotland has some of these which are reputed to have been her gift to Gillis Mowbray.

+Goldsmiths for a king

 John Mosman made jewellery for the king, repaired items, and sometimes converted pieces, refashioning gold rosary beads into buttons and cramp rings.
 Mosman also travelled to France to make purchases for the king.
 The secretary Thomas Erskine of Halton also went to France to buy jewels.
-James himself went to France and married Madeleine of France, buying gold buttons enamelled with azure and hundreds of pearls to sew on his costumes.
+James V himself went to France and married Madeleine of France, buying gold buttons enamelled with azure and hundreds of pearls to sew on his costumes.

+Adam Leys repaired the crown of Scotland, and in 1540 Mosman refashioned and augmented it again, into the form it remains today.

 The goldsmith Thomas Rynd, based in St Andrews, also worked for the king, supplying enamelled gold buttons, aglets or horns, a necklace enamelled red, and a gold belt with white letters, and three rings in May 1539.
 He sold a "chaffron" head dress and a chain to Mary of Guise, who was then at Pitlethy in Leuchars.
 James V also bought small gold chains and "tablet" pendants from him to give as gifts to the queen's gentlewomen.
 Later in the year, Rynd supplied a chain and a gold "target" in 1539, mending a gold cup and a set of gold buttons, and supplying two pairs of tags or horns to fasten a pair of bracelets.